Your Love Struggle : Infidelity

-If your affair has just been discovered, there are a few things you should do right away...
+If your spouse just found out about your affair, there are a few things you should do right away...

 1. Offer to talk, but don't push.